 I met Justin Welby (who as well as being a rather wonderful Archbishop of Canterbury, is also a very funny storyteller…who knew?), had a very chatty chat with Heidi Thomas, creator of Call the Midwife (winner of the Radio Times Award) and her husband, Stephen McGann (aka Dr Turner), was inspired by the words of Dame Joan Bakewell who won the Trustees Award, and moved (sometimes to tears….thank you Sandford photographer for capturing that moment….) by the work of so many fabulous programme makers, with whom I was honoured to stand.

-And I’m so grateful for an organisation like the Sandford St Martin Trust, working so hard, under the chairmanship of the splendid and very lovely Nick Baines, Bishop of West Yorkshire and the Dales, to promote excellence in faith broadcasting, and stand up for it in these times when religious literacy feels more important than ever.
+And I’m so grateful for an organisation like the Sandford St Martin Trust, working so hard, under the chairmanship of the splendid and very lovely Nick Baines, Bishop of Leeds, to promote excellence in faith broadcasting, and stand up for it in these times when religious literacy feels more important than ever.